http://www.kaweahriver.org

 • Kaweah 4 day Flow Graph or Kaweah 1 Month Flow Graph from dreamflows.com

 • The Kaweah Rivergauge at Pumpkin Hollow Also available as http://rivergauge.kaweahriver.org is not currently reporting.
-I have been too lazy to put in back in the river this season.

 Current Weather Information